dahermahagna/WatchDog/README.md

 WatchDog is a software program that revive the user process when crashes in critical section.

 # usage
-- copy the include directory in the directory of the program that has the critical code to be protected.
+- copy the include and src directories in the directory of the program that has the critical code to be protected.
 - include the "include/watch_dog.h" library in the program.
 - limit the critical section by:
      - StartWatchdog(argv);